 Does getting a dental sealant cause dental pain?

 It is something to understand that the patient can be nervous before dental procedure if there is no prior experience with the procedure.
 Most of the sealants are made using a liquid resin and it is brushed in the teeth for the teeth to be hardened.
 This process can take only some minutes and this includes drying after application.
 This procedure may be given as offer to some school centers.
 The resin will be dried from plastic material into a hard material, in few seconds since the light will be used to cure the sealant materials.
 The material turns invisible and there will be no difference in the normal surface and the natural teeth.

 How long the sealant last?

-When the sealant is applied, it may last over ten years as long as it is maintained well.
-There is no need to remove it but it can wear off over time, in which a new sealant can easily be replaced.
+When the sealant is applied, it may last over ten years as far as it is maintained well.
+There is no need to remove it but it can wear off over time which allows getting a new sealant as needed.

-When the sealant had been applied, the dentist is going to check on the integrity of the sealants every time he performs a recall exam.
+When the sealant had been applied, the dentist is going to check on it every time that the patients go to a professional cleaning.
 He can reapply the sealant if it is wearing faster compared to the usual.
 This is to ensure that the teeth are protected against the bacteria which may calcify in the tartar.

-The patients have to keep in mind that the sealant is not the only method that they can use to prevent cavities.
-Ideal oral hygiene is still crucial to prevent the formation of tooth decay.
-When the child is prone to cavities, he can protect the teeth by using fluoride rich toothpaste.
+The patients have to keep in mind that the sealant is not the only method that he can use to ward off the cavities and it is not the reasons why you should forget about the right oral care.
+When the child is prone to the cavities, he can protect the teeth by using fluoride rich toothpaste.